-Creamy Pumpkin Vodka Pasta Recipe
+Creamy Pumpkin Pasta Sauce

-- 3 tablespoons olive oil
+- 3 tablespoons extra-virgin olive oil

 - 4 medium garlic cloves, finely minced

-- 1 medium onion, finely diced
+- 1 medium onion, very finely diced

-- Salt and pepper
+- Salt and black pepper

 - 1 cup heavy cream, warmed to room temperature to prevent the sauce from breaking

-- 1/2 cup loosely packed grated parmigiano-reggiano cheese, plus more for topping
+- ½ cup loosely packed grated parmigiano-reggiano cheese, plus more for topping

-- Add onion, and saute for 7 to 8 minutes until soft and translucent.
-If the bottom of the pan begins to brown, you can gently scrape the bits with a wooden spoon.
-Season with salt and pepper.
+- Saute the aromatics: Meanwhile, set a large skillet with 3 tablespoons extra-virgin olive oil over medium-low heat.
+Add minced garlic and ½ teaspoon red chili flakes, and saute for 1 minute until aromatic.Add diced onion, and saute for 7 - 8 minutes until soft and translucent.
+Season with salt and pepper.Note: If the bottom of the pan begins to brown, you can gently scrape the bits with a wooden spoon.

-- Season pumpkin sauce with salt and pepper.
+- Add the pasta: Season pumpkin sauce with salt and pepper and reduce heat to low.
 Using a slotted spoon, transfer pasta to the sauce.
-Add cheese and stir pasta into sauce.
-Loosen the sauce with a few tablespoons of pasta water, then let cook for 1 to 2 minutes until sauce looks glossy and clings to the pasta.
+Add ½ cup loosely packed grated parmigiano-reggiano cheese and stir pasta into sauce.
+Loosen the sauce with a few tablespoons of pasta water, then simmer for 1 - 2 minutes until sauce looks glossy and clings to the pasta.
 Season again with salt and pepper as needed.

 - Serve: Divide among serving bowls, and top with fresh herbs and additional cheese if desired.